jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 **Right now, we don't provide official packages for Jamulus**

-There is a list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223#issue-619038918){: target="_blank" rel="noopener noreferrer"}.
-You can also use an [all-in-one script](Linux-Client-Install-Script) if you want but compiling the sources is quite easy:
+There is a list of unofficial [packages for different distributions here](https://github.com/corrados/jamulus/issues/223#issue-619038918){: target="_blank" rel="noopener noreferrer"}, but compiling the sources is quite easy:

 ## Get Jamulus sources